X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim07quaternioncamera.md

 # Using quaternions for rotations - dynamically positioning the camera behind our xwing

-In this chapter we are going to make our xwing fly around the city.
+In this chapter, we are going to make our xwing fly around the city.
 Of course, this is not as easy as telling the thing to fly, we will need to reposition it ourselves and to make the camera track the xwing.

 ## Camera theory